-WRITTEN BY: DR KURTIS IRWIN – VP OF GLOBAL CATALYSIS
+-WRITTEN BY: DR KURTIS IRWIN – VP OF GLOBAL CATALYSIS

 Euro 7 emissions legislation, which is currently being developed by the European Union, is expected to significantly tighten emissions standards for vehicles.
-This is likely to have a impact on original equipment manufacturers (OEMs), as they will need to invest in new technologies and redesign their vehicles to meet the stricter standards.
+This is likely to have an impact on original equipment manufacturers (OEMs), as they will need to invest in new technologies and redesign their vehicles to meet the stricter standards.
 This may increase the cost of production for OEMs, which could be passed on to consumers in the form of higher prices for vehicles.
 Additionally, the stricter standards may also lead to increased competition among OEMs as they try to develop and implement the most effective and efficient technologies to meet the new regulations.

-The biggest impact on tailpipe emissions is likely to be the reduction of nitrogen oxides (NOx) and particulate matter (PM) emissions.
-These emissions are known to have a significant impact on air quality and human health, and are a major focus of emissions regulations such as Euro 7
+The biggest impact on tailpipe emissions is likely to be the reduction of nitrogen oxide (NOx) and particulate matter (PM) emissions.
+These emissions are known to have a significant impact on air quality and human health and are a major focus of emissions regulations such as Euro 7.Catalyst aging requirements are a key aspect of this legislation.
+These requirements specify the minimum level of emissions reduction that a vehicle’s catalytic converter must maintain over its lifetime.

 Applying our method of aftertreatment ageing will ensure that each catalyst will experience the same levels of ageing, providing reliably, reproducible aged catalysts”